OfficialAhmed/Iconit-PS4/README.md

 # Iconit
 Latest version 4.07 (Nov 25, 2020)
 No longer ftp client needed to change PS4 games' icon this tool will do it for you (Automated).
-Works on FTP payload (PS4 Jailbreak required)
+Works on FTP payload (PS4 Jailbreak required) it's an open source you can clone the repository or download the executable version (exe) down below

 # Download from here
 **Iconit v4.07 (74.1Mb)**